Sam Broussard

 Let’s begin:

 We will substitute numbers for the chord names you know.
-I’ll explain why this is practical when we’re done.
+I’ll explain why this is practical before we’re done.

 In the key of C, the C chord is the 1 chord.